Guide To Santa Barbara, California: Spanish Revival, Home Inspiration, & Where To Visit

 Casa Blanca Pool House

 I’m extremely lucky to have access to this historic pool house.
 It’s not open to the public but happens to be a part of the community property attached to my Aunt and Uncle’s beach house.
-This incredible architectural history has been featured in shows like Colombo, Dynasty, and Airwolf before its more recent renovations and the addition of the Morrish beach houses surrounding it (While not Spanish Revival, the Morrish style still plays and ode to this design aesthetic with its beautiful tiles and mix of cultures).
+This incredible architectural history has been featured in shows like Colombo, Dynasty, and Airwolf before its more recent renovations and the addition of the Morrish beach houses surrounding it (While not Spanish Revival, the Morrish style still plays an ode to this design aesthetic with its beautiful tiles and mix of cultures).

-Designed by the famous George Washington Smith, known for his style of a mix of moroccan and Spanish influences creating the Hispano-Moorish style and built by millionaire, Albert Keep Isham in the 1920’s.
+Designed by the famous George Washington Smith, known for his style of a mix of Moroccan and Spanish influences creating the Hispano-Moorish style and built by millionaire, Albert Keep Isham in the 1920s.
 Isham met an early death at 38, in 1931, leaving the 7-acre property abandoned for years.

 The Santa Barbara Mission in Spanish Revival Style

-As a child we never visited the Mission, probably because as a 6-year old you might find this boring.
+As a child, we never visited the Mission, probably because as a 6-year old you might find this boring.
 But at 31 it was a magical experience.

 Years ago, in the late 1700s’, the Spanish heard that the Russians were making their way South (From way up North, ie Alaska/Canada).
 They decided to make it look like more area of land had actually been settled.
 Missions were then built up and down California (21 in all) as a way of staking claim to the territory.